 Miranda Forrester is a figurative painter living and working in London.

-Exploring the significance of domestic environments for queer people, Forrester’s paintings capture intimate, insular moments of warmth and tenderness.
-Animating large expanses of emptiness with vibrant, fluid and assertive lines, her bold figures occupy their space with authority yet subtlety, speaking to the strength in vulnerability.
-Lines and translucent brush strokes roam across her paintings, often spilling onto the wall behind and around the stretcher, gathering complex and shifting observations into the nature of identity.
-The work, altogether, is a celebration of womxn’s bodies, the joy in occupying feminine identities and being in relation with one another.
+Exploring the significance of domestic and interior spaces for queer people, Forrester’s paintings capture insular moments of warmth, tenderness, and self‑reflection.
+Large expanses of emptiness are animated with fluid, assertive lines; bold figures occupy their space with authority yet subtlety, speaking to the strength found in vulnerability.
+Lines and translucent brushstrokes roam across the surface, often spilling beyond the stretcher onto the wall, gathering shifting observations about the nature of identity and embodiment.

 Miranda Forrester is represented by Tiwani Contemporary.